csrc-sdsu/mole/.github/PULL_REQUEST_TEMPLATE.md

           © 2008-2024 San Diego State University Research Foundation (SDSURF).
           See LICENSE file or https://www.gnu.org/licenses/gpl-3.0.html for details.

-     NOTE: Pull Requests from forked repositories may need to be reviewed by a MOLE Team member before any CI builds will run.
+     NOTE: Pull Requests from forked repositories need to be reviewed by a MOLE Team member before any CI builds will run.

+     For a timely review/response, please avoid force-pushing additional commits if your PR already received reviews or comments.
 -->

 ## What type of PR is this? (check all applicable)